Beginning Farmer Institute

 National Farmers Union's Beginning Farmer Institute (BFI) is a free training programs for new producers of all ages and operation type/size.
-Participants attend three in-person learning sessions over the course of the year, one each in Washington, D.C., Northern California, and Savannah, Georgia.
+Participants attend three in-person learning sessions over the course of the year, one each in Washington, D.C., Northern California, and Nashville, Tennessee.
 The sessions include farm tours as well as seminars on a variety of beginning farmers issues, such as business planning, USDA programs, and acquiring land.

-Beginning Farmer Institute FAQs!
+Beginning Farmer Institute FAQs

 Must be 18 years or older.

 Applicants should be currently farming or planning on starting within the next year.

 Owning an operation is not required.

 Operations of any type and size are eligible to apply.

 This program is open to residents of the contiguous United States, Hawaii, Alaska and Puerto Rico.

 Application and Selection Process

 Applications are made available on nfu.org April 1-June 15, 2020.